craftingcity/The-Known-World/Notes on the Multiverse/Outer/Thanatos.md

 #### A sub-region of the [[Abyss]]
 ## Boundaries

 At the edges of Thanatos, the plane spills over.
 Below, if one is brave enough to peak, is unending nothing.
-If one is brave - or stuipid - enough to traverse beyond, into this void, they descend "deeper" into the [[Abyss]].
+If one is brave - or stupid - enough to traverse beyond, into this void, they descend "deeper" into the [[Abyss]].

 ## Contents
 ![[Thanatos-Player.png]]